-Estate taxes are assessed on the difference between the taxable estate value (inclusive of applicable SUV deductions) and the estate tax exemption amount for the year.
+Estate taxes are assessed on the difference between the taxable estate value—inclusive of applicable SUV deductions—and the estate tax exemption amount for the year.
 We compute the expected tax liability using the Federal estate tax brackets and rates specified in the tax code.
-Total estimated tax liability is the weighted sum of the tax liabilities times the probability of creation of an estate.
-The effective estate tax rate is the total estimated tax liabilities as a share of total adjusted estate values for estates with a tax liability.
+Total estimated tax liability is the weighted sum of the tax liabilities times the probability of the creation of an estate.
+The effective estate tax rate is the total estimated tax liabilities as a share of the total adjusted estate values for estates with a tax liability.

 Updates and Revisions to the Model

-The current version of the estate tax model contains changes that are likely to result in differences in the estimated variables relative to estimates published before 2016 that were obtained using the original model.
+The current version of the estate tax model for farm households contains changes that are likely to result in differences among the estimated variables relative to estimates published before 2016 that were obtained using the original model.
 The most notable changes to the original model are:

 - Probability of being married: In the original model, the likelihood of being married was set to the proportion of married people in the United States.
 In the current version of the model, we use individual-level data from ARMS.
-This change is significant since around 80 percent of the surveyed farm households in ARMS (2015) are married, which is much higher than the proportion of United States population that is married (around 48 percent, according to the American Community Survey).
+This change is significant since around 75 percent of the surveyed farm households in ARMS (2019) are married, which is much higher than the proportion of United States married population—which is around 48 percent, according to the American Community Survey.

 - Special use valuation: The current version of the estate tax model is the first to incorporate this provision using data for cash rents, farm bank system loan rates, and property taxes.

-- Mortality rates: The current version of the model uses the most recent data (released in 2016) from the SSA on mortality rates.
+- Mortality rates: The current version of the model uses the most recent data released in 2017 from the SSA on mortality rates.

 - The current model also includes the "portability" provision.
-After 2010, surviving spouses may transfer not only the estate of their deceased spouses (in a tax-free manner) but also their estate tax exemption.
+After 2010, married couples may transfer not only their estate to a surviving spouse in a tax-free manner, but also their unused estate tax exemption.